camdenvoigt/quote-server/README.md

 Prepare new queries
 `cargo sqlx prepare`

+# Credit
+This project was made with heavy influence from https://github.com/pdx-cs-rust-web/knock-knock-2.
+It also used and references many examples of code from rust crate documentation especially axum.
+Use Cargo.toml as a reference.

 # License
 This work is made available under the "Apache 2.0 or MIT License".
 See the file LICENSE.txt in this distribution for license terms.